 Waldorf Colors of the DayMar 29, 2021

-Children feel more calm and less anxiety when they know what to expect during their days and weeks.
+Children feel calmer and less anxious when they know what to expect during their days and weeks.
 However, time can feel slippery and confusing to children; especially when the names of the days of the week all sound the same (in English).

 If you’ve been hanging out in Waldorf circles or spaces for any amount of time, you’ve probably noticed the use of the colors of the day.
 The teachers and parents talk about the days of the week using colors; for example, “On Yellow Day, we will go to the library.
 On Blue Day, your brother has a soccer game.”